gridiron-zone/huddle/x/profiles/spec/02-concepts.md

 ##### Using the CLI
 You can easily create a chain link using the CLI by running two commands:

-1.`desmos create-chain-link-json`
+1.`huddle create-chain-link-json`
 This will start an interactive prompt session allowing you to generate the proper JSON file containing all the linkage information.

-2. `desmos tx profiles link-chain [/path/to/link_file.json]`
+2. `huddle tx profiles link-chain [/path/to/link_file.json]`
-   This will effectively link your Desmos profile to the external chain address.
+   This will effectively link your Huddle profile to the external chain address.
 The required argument is the (absolute) path to the file generated using the `create-chain-link-json` command.

 ## Default External Address
 Since each user can have multiple links to the same chain, we allow users to specify which address should be considered as the default one for each chain.
 By default, the first link created for each chain will be considered as the default one.
 Also, if a chain link was set as the default one and is later deleted, the oldest chain link for the same chain (if any) will be used as the default one.

 ## Application Link
 An application link (abbr. _app link_) represents a link to an external (and possibly centralized) application.
-Such links are one of the easiest way for Desmos profile owners to verify they are trustworthy: if you have a lot of followers on Twitter, connecting your Desmos profile to your Twitter account will make it easier for users to make sure no other people is trying to impersonate you.
+Such links are one of the easiest way for Huddle profile owners to verify they are trustworthy: if you have a lot of followers on Twitter, connecting your Huddle profile to your Twitter account will make it easier for users to make sure no other people is trying to impersonate you.

 ### Creating an application link
 Application links validity is checked using a multi-step verification process described inside the [_"Themis"_ repository](https://github.com/desmos-labs/themis).